 As instruction engages students in meaningful activities it also attends to the gradual but continual development of accurate and differentiated language abilities in all modalities.
 Instructional interventions at Level I emphasize effective and meaningful communication in which linguistic accuracy is an important long-term goal though it cannot yet be attained.
 Creativity, negotiation of meaning and form, and sensitivity to different social contexts and different tasks are encouraged.
 They build the foundation for long-term achievement.

 Throughout the level, assessment formats incorporate all modalities (for details see Assessment.

 Level II courses are organized topically to familiarize students with the cultures of the German-speaking world.
-They place particular emphasis on the story in a German context, ? personal (e.g., diary), public (e.g., journalistic writing) and literary stories (e.g., short stories).
-Cross-cultural comparisons between the and the German-speaking countries provide a backdrop for engagement with the German texts.
+They place particular emphasis on the story in a German context, ? personal (e.g., diary), public (e.g., journalistic writing), and literary stories (e.g., short stories).
+Cross-cultural comparisons between German-speaking countries provide a backdrop for engagement with German texts.

-Level III courses are designed to give students a thorough understanding of contemporary German history (1945-present) and contemporary social issues, while improving their language use in German in all four modalities (writing, reading, speaking, listening).
+Level III courses are designed to give students a thorough understanding of contemporary German history (1945-present) and contemporary social issues while improving their language use in German in all four modalities (writing, reading, speaking, and listening).